 If there is an emergency situation after hours, contact the 24/7 Penn State Crisis Line at 1-877-229-6400.

 How do I get started with counseling?

-Most services begin with a 10-15 minute phone screening appointment with a staff clinician to assess the nature and urgency of your problem so that we can help arrange the most appropriate next step to assist you.
-Please call 814-863-0395 to set up a phone screening appointment.
+Most services begin with a phone screening appointment with a staff clinician to assess the nature and urgency of your problem so that we can coordinate the most appropriate next step to assist you.
+Please call 814-863-0395 to schedule a phone screening appointment.

-During the first in-person appointment, you will have the opportunity to discuss concerns in more detail.
-If further services are needed, the counselor may recommend group or individual counseling, suggest further evaluation, or refer the student to other services on or off campus.
-Some students find that the first appointment meets their needs and require no further services.
+During the first appointment you will have the opportunity to discuss your concerns in more detail.
+Some students find that this first appointment meets their needs and require no further services.
+The counselor may also recommend additional counseling and/or additional resources, such as other CAPS services or other-campus offices that offer specialized support.